SUSAN TREGONING PHOTOGRAPHY

 In 1949, Father Joseph Avery, another church priest, commissioned the final artist, George Lorch, from Hilo, to do a series of frescos inside the existing panels.
 These frescoes depict traditional beliefs and teachings of the Catholic Church and are more instructional.
 They feature the Seven Sacraments, the Holy Virgin Mary, the Saints, and the Angels.
 George Lorch also painted the trompe l’oeil painting behind the altar.

 Ka Rosario is one of George Lorch's paintings.
-It teaches how to pray the rosary with all the instructions and prayers written in Hawaiian.
+It teaches how to pray the rosary, with instructions and prayers written in Hawaiian.

 Ka Rosario